IBM/z_ansible_collections_samples/cics/cmci/override_failure/README.md

 ## Requirements
    - Python 2.7+
    - Ansible 2.9+
-   - IBM z/OS CICS Ansible collection 1.0.0+

 ## Getting Started
 You will need to have set up the CMCI REST API in your CICS environment.
-You can enable the CMCI REST API in either CICSPlex SM environments, or in independent CICS regions.
+You can enable the CMCI REST API in either CICSPlex SM environments, or in stand-alone CICS regions.
 The `cmci_*` modules use the *CMCI REST API* to interact with your CICS environment.
 To use the `cmci_*` modules you will need to have set up the CMCI REST API in your CICS environment.
-You can enable the CMCI REST API in either CICSplex SM environments, or in independent CICS regions.
+You can enable the CMCI REST API in either CICSplex SM environments, or in stand-alone CICS regions.

 For detailed installation instructions please consult